The Andromeda Strain (film): Plot

 Hall tries to determine why the two Piedmont residents survived.
 Unknown to the others, Leavitt's research on the germ is impaired by her undisclosed epilepsy.

 A military jet crashes near Piedmont after the pilot radios that his plastic oxygen mask is dissolving.

-Hall realizes that the alcoholic Jackson survived because his blood was acidic from drinking Sterno, and that the baby lived due to his blood being too alkaline from constant crying, suggesting that Andromeda can only survive only within a narrow range of blood pH.
+Hall realizes that the alcoholic Jackson survived because his blood was too acidic from drinking Sterno, and that the baby lived due to his blood being too alkaline from constant crying, suggesting that Andromeda can survive only within a narrow range of blood pH.
 Just as he has this insight, the organism mutates into a non-lethal form that degrades synthetic rubber and plastic.
 Andromeda escapes the biocontainment room into the lab where Dutton is working.
 When Andromeda causes all the laboratory's seals to start decaying, a five-minute countdown to nuclear destruction is initiated.
 Hall rescues Leavitt from an epileptic seizure, triggered by the flashing red lights of Wildfire's alarm system.

 The team realizes that the microbe would thrive on the energy of a nuclear explosion and would consequently be transformed into a super-colony that could destroy all life on Earth.
 Hall races to reach a functioning station where he can disable the nuclear bomb with his key.
 He endures multiple attacks by automated lasers as he climbs through the laboratory's central core.
 He finds a working station, disables the bomb with seconds to spare, and collapses.

 Hall awakens in a hospital.
 His colleagues reveal that clouds are being seeded over the Pacific Ocean, which will cause rain to sweep Andromeda from the atmosphere and into alkaline seawater, rendering it harmless.

 Stone finishes testifying by saying that while they were able to defeat the alien pathogen, they may be unable to do so in the future.
 The film ends with a computer feed suddenly stopping and the computer flashing the number "601", the Wildfire code for information coming in too fast to analyze.

 Cast

-In addition, source author Michael Crichton makes a cameo appearance in the scene where Dr. Hall is pulled from surgery to report to Wildfire.
+In addition, source author Michael Crichton makes a cameo appearance in the scene as a physician where Dr. Hall is pulled from surgery to report to Wildfire.